AvantiBuche/TimeSeriesData-GoldPice/README.md

 Examples of time series analysis:

-Electrical activity in the brain
+1.Electrical activity in the brain
-Rainfall measurements
+2.Rainfall measurements
-Stock prices
+3.Stock prices
-Number of sunspots
+4.Number of sunspots
-Annual retail sales
+5.Annual retail sales
-Monthly subscribers
+6.Monthly subscribers
-Heartbeats per minute
+7.Heartbeats per minute

 ## Analysis of the Data